minjo1234/TIL/3.Resource/CS/Cloud/AWS/EBS Volume.md

 **EBS Snapshots**

 - Make a backup (snapshot) of your EBS volume at point in time
-- Not necessary to detach volume to do
+- Not necessary to detach volume to do, but recommended
+- Can copy snapshots across AZ or Region